 Attempted suicide: An act of self-harm that is intended to result in death but does not.
 A suicide attempt may or may not result in injury.

-Suicidal ideation: Thoughts, plans, and preparatory acts about suicide.
+Suicidal ideation: Thoughts about and plans and preparatory acts for suicide.

-Information about the frequency of suicide comes mainly from death certificates and inquest reports and probably underestimates the true rate.
-Even so, suicidal behavior is an all-too-common health problem.
-Suicidal behavior occurs in men and women of all ages, races, creeds, incomes, educational levels, and sexual orientations.
-There is no typical suicide profile, although some groups of people, such as middle-aged and older males, American Indian youth, and LGBTQ people (not a complete list), have a higher risk of suicide than others.
+Suicidal behavior is an all-too-common health problem.
+It occurs in males and females of all ages, races, creeds, incomes, educational levels, and sexual orientations.
+There is no typical suicide profile, although some examples of groups of people with higher rates of suicide are middle-aged and older males, American Indian youth, and people who identify as LGBTQ.

 Worldwide, almost 800,000 people die by suicide every year.